A Statistical Paradox

 In one dimension, noise pushes your observation left or right with equal probability.
 On average, you're at the right distance from zero.

 In high dimensions, something weird happens.
 Almost all the volume of a high-dimensional sphere is near the surface, not the center.
+This is the concentration of measure phenomenon:

 This means in high dimensions, random noise almost always pushes observations outward, away from the truth.